AmitChauhan2002/DevOps/README.md

 # DevOps-CICD

-Documented the steps of how to set up a CI/CD pipeline for a simple Java project.
+This repository documents the steps to set up a CI/CD pipeline for a simple Java project, covering the entire process from Jenkins setup to deploying on Kubernetes.

-### Setting up Jenkins and plugins CI/CD pipeline
+## Setting up Jenkins and Plugins for the CI/CD Pipeline

-Go the Jenkins folder and follow the instructions in this order:
+Navigate to the `Jenkins` folder and follow the instructions in the specified order:

-Jenkins_Instructions:
+1. **Jenkins Instructions:**

-- Create EC2 instance and install Java and Jenkins
+   - Set up an EC2 instance and install Java and Jenkins.

-Maven_Instructions
+2. **Maven Instructions:**

-- Install Maven to use as a build tool in pipeline
+   - Install Maven to use as a build tool in the pipeline.

-Git_Instructions:
+3. **Git Instructions:**

-- Install and integrate Git plugin to implement automatic updates after each push r
+   - Install and integrate the Git plugin to enable automatic updates after each push.

-### Integrate Tomcat server
+## Integrating a Tomcat Server

-Go to Tomcat folder and follow the instructions
+- Navigate to the `Tomcat` folder and follow the instructions to integrate the Tomcat server.

-### Deploying into a Docker container using Jenkins
+## Deploying into a Docker Container using Jenkins

-Go to Docker folder and follow instructions
+- Go to the `Docker` folder and follow the provided instructions for deploying your application into a Docker container via Jenkins.

-### Using Ansible to automate deployment into Docker container
+## Using Ansible to Automate Deployment into the Docker Container

-Go to Ansible folder and follow instructions
+- Navigate to the `Ansible` folder and follow the instructions to automate the deployment process with Ansible.

-### Replace Docker host with Kubernetes
+## Replacing the Docker Host with Kubernetes

-Go to Kubernetes folder and follow instructions
+- Navigate to the `Kubernetes` folder and follow the instructions for setting up Kubernetes.

-Kubernetes_Instructions:
+1. **Kubernetes Instructions:**

-- Set up Kubernetes on a new EC2 instance
+   - Set up Kubernetes on a new EC2 instance.

-Jenkins and Ansible Integration instructions
+## Jenkins and Ansible Integration Instructions

+- Follow the provided integration instructions for setting up Jenkins and Ansible for deployment.

+---

+This guide provides step-by-step instructions to set up a robust CI/CD pipeline, leveraging various DevOps tools and platforms.